 Chicken Feed Recipes for Your Backyard Flock

-Before jumping into the list, here are a few things to keep in mind.
+Before jumping into the list, here are a few things to remember.

-- Chickens can go up to 48 hours (that's two days) without eating.
+- Chickens can go up to 48 hours (two days) without eating.

 - Chickens MUST have water every day.